-We have applied to list our shares on the NYSE under the symbol TPB.
+Our common stock has been approved for listing on the NYSE under the symbol TPB.

 Directed Share Program

 At our request, the underwriters have reserved up to % of the shares of common stock offered in this offering for sale at the initial public offering price to certain persons who are our directors, officers and employees, and certain friends and family members of these persons, and certain clients and prospective clients, through a directed share program.